Nexis-Network/homepage/content/docs/guides/prisma.md

 ## Connect from serverless functions

 Serverless functions typically require a large number of database connections.
-When connecting from Prisma Client to Exzo Network from a serverless function, use a pooled Exzo Network connection string together with a `pgbouncer=true` flag, as shown:
+When connecting from Prisma Client to Nexis Network from a serverless function, use a pooled Nexis Network connection string together with a `pgbouncer=true` flag, as shown:

 <CodeBlock shouldWrap>